 Animation & Transition Suppression

-In automated map visual regression and web mapping testing, uncontrolled animations and CSS transitions represent the primary vector for non-deterministic pixel diffs.
+Uncontrolled animations and CSS transitions are the primary vector for non-deterministic pixel diffs in map visual regression.
 Geospatial interfaces inherently depend on temporal rendering behaviors—panning inertia, zoom interpolation, marker clustering transitions, and overlay fade-ins—which introduce frame-to-frame variance during automated screenshot capture.
-For frontend GIS developers, QA engineers, mapping platform teams, and DevOps specialists, establishing a deterministic rendering baseline requires systematic suppression of these temporal effects.
-The objective is not to degrade production UX, but to enforce a synchronous, predictable rendering state during test execution that eliminates flakiness while preserving spatial accuracy and layout integrity.
+Systematic suppression of these temporal effects produces a synchronous, predictable rendering state during test execution without degrading production UX.

-The suppression architecture must operate across three distinct layers: stylesheet injection, JavaScript runtime patching, and test harness orchestration.
-At the CSS level, applying a dedicated test-mode class that forces transition-duration: 0ms !important, animation-duration: 0ms !important, and animation: none !important across all map containers and child elements ensures that declarative animations resolve instantaneously.
-This foundational approach aligns with established methodologies for Disabling CSS animations for consistent visual baselines, where the rendering pipeline is frozen at a mathematically predictable state.
-However, stylesheet suppression alone cannot address WebGL-backed mapping libraries such as MapLibre GL, Cesium, or Deck.gl, which bypass the DOM compositor and manage their own animation loops via requestAnimationFrame.
-Intercepting these loops requires patching the library’s internal render scheduler or injecting a MAP_TEST_SYNC=true environment flag that forces synchronous tile decoding, vector rasterization, and camera projection before the test runner triggers a capture event.
+The suppression architecture operates across three distinct layers: stylesheet injection, JavaScript runtime patching, and test harness orchestration.
+This three-layer approach aligns with established methodologies in Disabling CSS animations for consistent visual baselines.
+Stylesheet suppression alone cannot address WebGL-backed mapping libraries such as MapLibre GL or Deck.gl, which bypass the DOM compositor and manage their own animation loops via requestAnimationFrame.
+These require patching the library’s internal render scheduler or using library-specific API calls that force synchronous tile decoding and camera projection before the test runner triggers a capture event.

 The Three-Layer Suppression Architecture